 LINK and Metal Pay

 We were impressed with the scope of Chainlink’s vision, the enthusiasm of their supporters, and the integrity of their core team.
 Adding LINK to Metal Pay provides people across the United States with a way to buy LINK directly with US dollars, or to swap different cryptocurrencies for LINK.
-Creating a Metal Pay account takes as little as 17 clicks, and every fully on-boarded user gets an FDIC-insured Cash wallet to safeguard their money.
+Creating a Metal Pay account takes as little as 17 clicks, and every fully on-boarded user gets a Cash wallet that has a FDIC-insured cash balance in our partner bank.

 Ready to get some LINK for yourself?
 Download Metal Pay today, set up your account, and start buying LINK or any of our other 35+ different cryptocurrencies in our Marketplace.
 While you’re here, enjoy the other features that Metal Pay has to offer, like sending money to friends, sending cryptocurrency to friends, and so much more.